MSU Simon Power Plant

 Activists realize that switching from coal burning to fully renewable resources over night is not possibly, but they note that the facility has already received upgrades to allow it to use natural gas, which burns far cleaner than does coal.
 The Knight Center for Environmental Journalism at MSU report explores the use of electricity at Spartan Stadium, a renewable energy expert says the university could reduce the necessity of coal power for the stadium with just a single one megawatt wind power turbine operating at 15 percent.
 Currently, MSU burns 480,000 pounds of coal to keep the stadium lit up and the electricity on.
 The problem, the expert notes, is cost: the turbine would would cost an estimated $3 to $4 million.

 In February 2011, the MSU student government passed a resolution saying MSU needs to transition off coal energy plants and use renewable energy sources instead.
 On October 19, about 60 activists with MSU Beyond Coal and MSU Greenpeace conducted a flash mob protest in front of the MSU Administration building.
 The protestors put on surgical masks as they urged MSU President Lou Anna K. Simon and the Board of Trustees to convert the campus to 100% clean energy.
 On October 20, three MSU Greenpeace activists were arrested after refusing to leave President Simon's office when it closed for the day.
+Nonetheless, in Jan, 2012 MSU published its "Energy Transition Plan" in which it announced its intention to replace burning coal with burning natural gas as it works a process to transition from fossil fuels to ecologically sound practices.

 Articles and Resources